rfdickerson/coloom/specification.md

 - `STRING`: Stored as a length-prefixed binary value
 - `DATE`, `TIMESTAMP`: Stored as strings in the specified format

+### Granules

+Data is grouped into "granules" that are 8192 rows each.
+This allows for efficient data access and better compression.

 ## File Format Structure

 The file format is structured as follows: